oldcode-dev/rock-paper-scissors/README.md

-Certainly, Ernest.
-Here's a professional, well-structured `README.md` tailored to your **Rock Paper Scissors** project, incorporating everything we've discussed — from gameplay logic and DOM manipulation to testing and styling.

----

 # 🎮 Rock Paper Scissors – Interactive Web Game

 A modern, browser-based implementation of the classic Rock Paper Scissors game, built with **vanilla JavaScript**, **HTML5**, and **CSS3**.
 This project showcases dynamic DOM manipulation, modular architecture, and test-driven development using **Jest**.
 Designed with a clean UI, responsive layout, and engaging user feedback, it serves as both a fun experience and a demonstration of frontend engineering fundamentals.